 If you are looking for the best on-site Walt Disney World® Resort, your two top choices are Grand Floridian Versus Four Seasons Resort Orlando.
 But which is best for families?

 You may be surprised that I conclude that the Four Seasons Resort Orlando at Walt Disney World® Resort is the best Walt Disney World® Resort even though it is not walkable from the parks (you have to use the free Four Seasons minibus shuttle).
 It is, however, in my opinion, the absolute best resort with the largest rooms in the area, so it should always be considered.
 Four Seasons Resort Orlando at Walt Disney World® Resort is also one of the best Four Seasons hotels in Florida.

-Add to this that if you book a stay via our luxury travel concierge, you will get the following for free benefits for the same price as online, including $100 USD resort spend included in your package, which will go nicely towards your first evening out at this Four Seasons.
-Our free benefits are:
+Add to this that if you book a stay via our luxury travel concierge, you will get our free VIP benefits for the same price as online, including $100 USD resort spend included in your package, which will go nicely towards your first evening out at this Four Seasons.